Tropix126/fluent-svelte/src/routes/docs/components/slider.md

 ```
 <Slider reverse />

+### Trackless Sliders

+A slider's fill indication can be removed by setting the `track` property to `false`.
+This will only hide the *track*, not the rail or thumb.

 ### Disabled Sliders

 If the slider is not meant to be clicked, you can use the `disabled` property to visually indicate this.
 If a slider is disabled, it will be unclickable.